-- 1. The purpose of this report is to: - (a) Advise the Board that informative consultation is currently underway; - (b) Seek the Board's support for the Tuam Street Pedestrian Crossing project to proceed to implementation; - (c) Seek the Council's approval to proceed this project to implementation; and - (d) Seek the Council's approval for resolutions for new traffic restrictions associated with the Tuam Street Pedestrian Crossing project.
+- 1. The purpose of this report is to: - (a) Advise the Council that informative consultation is currently underway; - (b) Seek the Council's approval to proceed this project to implementation; and - (c) Seek the Council's approval for resolutions for new traffic restrictions associated with the Tuam Street Pedestrian Crossing project.